 Those with ‘extreme’ attitudes towards hunting managed to halt practically all hunting of large carnivores for almost three years.
 They utilized effectively the laws in a way that halted hunting during the hunting periods, as solving the cases in the court took longer than the hunting periods lasted.
 There was a need to change the laws both at the level of EU and nationally before the hunting could start again.

 This winter a controlled hunting of wolves in the most problematic areas was allowed again, with 100 licences.
 Most of the 100 licences were used in a few days.
 Now the researchers follow what happens, so that the authorities learn what the impact of removing almost 100 wolves will be.
-Future hunting will be adjusted by the information they get.
+Future hunting will be adjusted based on the information they get.